How To Reheat Pecan Pie Without Making Crust Burnt Or Soggy?

 How To Safely Store Pecan Pie?

-Pecan pie is made of pecan nuts, sugar, butter, eggs, and most recipes will call for flavorings such as chocolate, vanilla, or bourbon whiskey.
+Pecan pie is made of pecan nuts, sugar, butter, and eggs, and most recipes will call for flavorings such as chocolate, vanilla, or bourbon whiskey.
 How long it will last largely depends on how you store it.

 Bacteria grows quite quickly, it should not be left out for more than a couple of hours after baking.
 In the fridge, it safely lasts 3 or 4 days.
 Remember to let it cool properly before placing it in the refrigerator; otherwise, you run the risk of a soggy pie bottom.

-The best method of storing a pecan pie in long term is freezing it.
+The best method of storing a pecan pie in the long term is freezing it.
 It can last for two months in the freezer, and many well-known chefs recommend freezing your pie well before a large event, such as Thanksgiving dinner, to alleviate the pressure of the day without giving up the quality of the food.

 Tips For Freezing